 Movies are by far one of the best things about the holiday season.
-From Christmas themed comedies to old childhood favourites, here are five nostalgic Christmas movies I’d recommend for a cosy night in.
+From Christmas themed comedies to old childhood favourites, here are 5 nostalgic Christmas movies I’d recommend for a cosy night in.

 It’s hard to even surmise Love Actually because there are so many different storylines but they’re all connected.
 In short: four separate love stories intertwine and come to fruition (or well… crash and burn) coming up to Christmas.
 The Christmas comedy has cameos from Mr Bean himself Rowan Atkinson, Ant & Dec.
 It also has a star-studded cast of Kiera Knightly, Liam Neeson, Alan Rickman, Emma Thompson, and Colin Firth.

 Love Actually got a sequel for Red Nose Day in 2017 – but it’s only a few minutes long.